bbeaupain/nio_uring/README.md

 Pretty much all performance tuning is done with one knob - the `ringSize` argument to the `IoUring` constructor, which has a default value of 512 if not provided.
 This value controls the number of outstanding I/O events (accepts, reads, and writes) at any given time.
 It is constrained by `memlock` limits (`ulimit -l`) which can be increased as necessary.
 Don't forget about file descriptor limits (`ulimit -n`) too!

 Beyond this, you will have to run multiple rings across multiple threads.
-See `sh.niouring.core.examples.ParallelHttpEchoTest` for a simple starter using `java.util.concurrent` APIs.
+See `sh.blake.niouring.examples.ParallelHttpEchoTest` for a simple starter using `java.util.concurrent` APIs.

 ## File Support